hielo777/3dThumbstickControls/README.md

 When the player moves **thumbstick01**, C3 determines which **directionMarker** is closest and uses the vx and vy variables to calculate the correct movement direction for the 3D object **Player3D**:

-In the second event, C3 takes the *Instance Variable* vx, multiplies it by the speedPlayer variable, and assigns the result to **Player3D**’s *8Direction* Vector X.
+In the third event, C3 takes the *Instance Variable* vx, multiplies it by the speedPlayer variable, and assigns the result to **Player3D**’s *8Direction* Vector X.
 The same process is repeated with vy, producing the value for **Player3D**’s *8Direction* Vector Y.

 Together, these two values define the movement direction of the **Player3D** object.